sbechet/xmrs/README.md

 ## Load MOD file

+Use import_mod feature

 1. Deserialize `AmigaModule` struct using `AmigaModule::load(&amiga)`
 2. Convert to struct `Module` using `.to_module()`

 ## Load S3M file

+Use import_s3m feature

 1. Deserialize `S3mModule` struct using `S3mModule::load(&s3m)`
 2. Convert to struct `Module` using `.to_module()`

 ## Load XM file

+Use import_xm feature

 1. Deserialize `XmModule` struct using `XmModule::load(&XM)`
 2. Convert to struct `Module` using `.to_module()`